Avroman

-Avroman or Hawraman, (ههورامان, اورامان) is a mountainous region located within the provinces of Kurdistan and Kermanshah in western Iran and in north-eastern Kurdistan Region in Iraq.
+Avroman or Hawraman, (هەورامان, اورامان) is a mountainous region located within the provinces of Kurdistan and Kermanshah in western Iran and in north-eastern Kurdistan Region in Iraq.
 The main part of the Hawraman region is located in Iran and encompasses two components of the Central-Eastern Valley (Zhawaro and Takht, in Kurdistan Province); and the Western Valley (Lahon, in Kermanshah Province).

 The mode of human habitation in these two valleys has been adapted over millennia to the rough mountainous environment.
 Tiered steep-slope planning and architecture, gardening on dry-stone terraces, livestock breeding, and seasonal vertical migration are among the distinctive features of the local culture and life of the Hawrami Kurdish people who dwell in lowlands and highlands during different seasons of each year.

 On July 27, 2021, part of the Hawraman region along with Uramanat were inscribed on the UNESCO World Heritage List as a cultural site under the name "Cultural Landscape of Hawraman/Uramanat".

 The word hawraman is formed of two parts ‘Hawra’ means ‘Ahura’ and ‘Man’ means ‘house, position’.
 Hawraman is the region of Ahura Mazda.
 ‘Howr’ in Avesta means sun, in this case Hawraman would be translated as ‘Territory of Sun’.